 - Sellers Provide Insights to Buyers—Managers Drive Seller Performance

 As buyers become more savvy at buying, they engage salespeople later in their path, after a buyer clarifies their needs.
 Still, many buyers want to connect with sellers who bring value and add insights to their situation.
 You may have been trained in this type of consultative selling approach.
 Now, you need to coach your team on how to conduct these valuable conversations with buyers earlier in the process.
 In addition, you need to model these skills to show your reps how to apply these techniques to different points in the sales process.
-This coaching technique gives greater context to the salesperson, helps make these skills more tangible and teaches individual sellers how to adopt the behavior so they can become more effective.
+This sales management coaching technique gives greater context to the salesperson, helps make these skills more tangible and teaches individual sellers how to adopt the behavior so they can become more effective.

 Sellers and sales managers need a radically different set of skills to achieve success in their respective role.
 On the one hand sellers provide insights to their buyers, input data into CRM and focus on closing individual deals.
 On the other hand, sales managers assess the needs of their sellers, coach them to maximize their potential, analyze data to understand deal status and problem areas and set the processes that drive performance.
 Recognizing these different skills ensures that sales managers understand the impact of assessment and coaching on the long-term success of your team.

 Miller Heiman Group specializes in helping sellers and sales managers maximize their success.
 With our Sales Coaching programs, we improve sales leaders’ ability to hold productive conversations with internal team members, creating a dynamic, collaborative environment where sellers feel supported.
-By improving coaching effectiveness with internal players and leveraging advanced sales technology, we help organizations build and develop the culture they need to produce high-performing sales teams.
+By improving coaching effectiveness with internal players and leveraging advanced sales technology, we help organizations build and develop the sales management strategies they need to produce high-performing sales teams.

 Contact us to learn more about how Miller Heiman Group can help your organization.